himangshuj/himangshuj.github.io/_posts/2014-04-02-18-mongoose-expressjs-and-json.markdown

 categories: posts
 ---

-Our first beta product [lab.sokratik.com] (http://lab.sokratik.com) uses two nodejs servers, one of them is a binaryjs socket which is a wrapper around amazon s3, the other powers all the html you see on your browser.
-This is an expressjs application sitting behind nginx and talking to browser and mongolab.
-The server architecture is based on [mean] (http://mean.io) .
+<p class="intro"><span class="dropcap">O</span>ur first beta product <a href="https://github.com/himangshuj/sokratik-lab"> http://lab.sokratik.com </a>
+ uses two nodejs servers, one of them is a binaryjs socket which is a wrapper around amazon s3, the other powers all the html you see on your browser.
+This is an expressjs application sitting behind nginx and talking to browser and mongolab.</p>

+The server architecture is based on [mean](http://mean.io) .
 If you are writing a new application, I would strongly recommend building your code on top of mean.
 Having spent considerable time writing javascript, I zeroed in on angularjs for my frontend framework.
 Without going into merits of why chose this technology over other, I can say that any angularjs application talks in the language of json.
-My experience with server crashes also dictated that I use [forever] (https://github.com/nodejitsu/forever).
+My experience with server crashes also dictated that I use [forever](https://github.com/nodejitsu/forever).
 When a server goes down even more important than finding why it went down is to bring the server up.